Southside Community Centre: Alterations and fittings

 After fire gutted the church in 1932, the interior was reconstructed under John Ross McKay.
 McKay removed the side galleries while reconstructing a larger gallery over the entry.
 The interior now centred on a central niche.
 The organ, which had formerly stood over the pulpit, was recessed in this niche over the vestries and behind a carved wooden screen.
 In front of this stood pulpit, which incorporated a niche for a font, and the communion table, which incorporated two plaques from the church's First World War memorial.
-This arrangement stood on a raised platform, which incroporated a sunken pit for the organ console.
-The whole arrangement, as well as the flat ceiling and the gallery front, incroporated detailed wood carving and took inspiration from Robert Lorimer's designs for the Scottish National War Memorial.
+This arrangement stood on a raised platform, which incorporated a sunken pit for the organ console.
+The whole arrangement, as well as the flat ceiling and the gallery front, incorporated detailed wood carving and took inspiration from Robert Lorimer's designs for the Scottish National War Memorial.
 The communion table was moved to Kirk o' Field after Nicolson Street's closure.
 At the church's conversion to a community centre, the interior was gutted and partitioned.

 The church's first pipe organ was a two-manual instrument of 1912 by Eustace Ingram.
 Ingram rebuilt the organ after the 1932 fire.
 The organ was removed in 1973 and parts of it reused at Carrick Knowe Parish Church.